If you are asking for a payday loan refund, your credit record is often important and the Financial Ombudsman will normally ask for a copy of it.

 A common award when a complaint is upheld is for the unaffordable loans to be deleted from your credit record.
 For some people this is the most important thing they want.

-It’s not possible to say how much your credit record will improve as that depends on a lot of factors:
+It’s not possible to say how much your credit record will improve after a deletion:

-- deleting payday loans which had defaults or late payments will definitely have a positive effect;
+- deleting payday loans which had defaults or late payments will have a positive effect;

-- deleting payday loans which you paid on time, won’t normally make much difference to your score;
+- deleting payday loans which you paid on time doesn’t make much difference to your score;

 - if you have very little on your credit record after the loans are deleted, it is even possible your credit score may drop!
 That would be quite unusual;